FakeNews (SN66) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 FakeNews Historical Price

-According to the latest data gathered on FakeNews live price page, the current price of FakeNews is 0.491811USD.
-The circulating supply of FakeNews(SN66) is 1.17M SN66 , giving it a market capitalization of $571.86K.
+According to the latest data gathered on FakeNews live price page, the current price of FakeNews is 0.47015USD.
+The circulating supply of FakeNews(SN66) is 1.17M SN66 , giving it a market capitalization of $549.03K.

 - 30 Days0.00%$ --$ 0.695607$ 0.470811